Cygnet

 Population growth drivers in Cygnet are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Cygnet's population, as of August 2025, is approximately 5,276.
-This figure shows a growth of 474 people since the 2021 Census, reflecting a 9.9% increase from the previously reported population of 4,802.
-The change was inferred from the estimated resident population of 5,145 in June 2024 and an additional 143 validated new addresses since the Census date.
-This results in a population density ratio of 22 persons per square kilometer.
-Cygnet's growth rate of 9.9% exceeded both the state average (4.5%) and non-metro areas, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 68.2% of overall population gains during recent periods, though all drivers including overseas migration and natural growth were positive factors.
+Cygnet's population was around 5,299 as of November 2025.
+This showed an increase of 497 people since the 2021 Census, which reported a population of 4,802.
+The change was inferred from ABS estimates of 5,145 in June 2024 and validated new addresses since the Census date.
+This resulted in a density ratio of 22 persons per square kilometer.
+Cygnet's growth of 10.3% since the 2021 census exceeded the state's (4.8%) and non-metro areas, making it a growth leader.
+Interstate migration contributed approximately 68.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections released in 2022 with a base year of 2021 are adopted, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future demographic trends anticipate a population increase just below the median of national regional areas by 2041, with an expected increase of 572 persons reflecting an 8.4% total increase over the 17-year period based on the latest population numbers.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth by age group, Tasmania State Government's Regional/LGA projections were used, released in 2022 with a base year of 2021.
+Future population dynamics anticipate an increase just below the median of national regional areas, with Cygnet expected to increase by 572 persons to 2041 based on latest numbers, reflecting a 7.9% total increase over the 17 years.

 Frequently Asked Questions - Population